soundpress/RulesOfNYC/docs/c06/index.rst

    3. The address and location of the property, as well as borough, block and lot information;

-   4. The type of Project proposed;
+   4. A description of how the proposed Project will function;

-   5. A description of how the proposed Project will function;
+   5. A structural analysis that has been performed by a professional structural engineer licensed by the State of New York that concludes that the loading capacity of the roof is sufficient to support the proposed Project;

    6. The professional qualifications of those designing and implementing the Project;